Rocket Raccoon is a Marvel Comics character created by Bill Mantlo and Keith Giffen, first appearing in Marvel Preview #7 (dated Summer 1976).

 - Fire-Forged Friends: He, Star-Lord, Groot, Mantis and Bug.
 They didn't particularly get along or even like each other at first, but over the course of the war with the Phalanx, they've become extremely close - especially Rocket and Groot, and Rocket and Peter.

 - Flanderization: During the Marvel Now run by Bendis, everyone is fairly out-of-character, but Rocket gets this the worst by far.
 He's gone from being The Lancer who really, really likes his guns but being otherwise a friendly and good person, to suddenly becoming a Sociopathic Hero who enjoys hurting things, shouting "Blam!
 Murdered you." and has suddenly decided that he's not a Raccoon anymore, after decades of calling himself one.
 He also has developed a great deal of racism for Humans and contempt for Earth, despite previously being depicted as a good friend of Quill and Corsair.
 This has been tempered somewhat, with the disturbing nature of the 'Blam!
-Murdered you' Catch-Phrase being lampshaded, and his dislike for humans generally being restricted to an utter bemusement as to why everybody is fighting over Earth and an understandable annoyance at Tony Stark's habit of stealing his stuff.
+Murdered you' Catch Phrase being lampshaded, and his dislike for humans generally being restricted to an utter bemusement as to why everybody is fighting over Earth and an understandable annoyance at Tony Stark's habit of stealing his stuff.
+Thankfully by the 2019 and 2020 Guardians series, Rocket was dialed back to his pre-Marvel NOW personality.

 - Gatling Good: The larger the gun, the more he likes it.

-- Got Volunteered: He was imprisoned because he was seen as an affront to Kree racial superiority, and was drafted into Star-Lord's suicide squad, which would eventually transform into the Guardians of the Galaxy.
+- He was imprisoned because he was seen as an affront to Kree racial superiority (and parking tickets), and was drafted into Star-Lord's suicide squad, which would eventually transform into the Guardians of the Galaxy.

 - Guns Akimbo: When he's wielding a gun that's small enough to hold in one hand, he's bound to have a second one for the other- though he's usually seen with massive two-handed guns instead.